YOUR

 Graduates are eligible to apply for entry to a range of degree programmes in the third level sector.
 For further information on progression routes, please contact the Programme Manager.

-Level 6 Apprenticeship – Accounting Technician (Advanced Certificate in Accounting)
+Level 6 ATI – Accounting Technician Apprenticeship (Advanced Certificate in Accounting)

 ;